 Some types of cars – especially vintage or classic cars – require you to get specialist insurance out on them, that’s more suited to protecting their value.

 This is an extra type of insurance policy that pays the difference between how much your car is worth on the market and how much it’s valued at by your broker.
-Some finance companies insist that you get this out if you have a lease car.
+Some finance companies insist that you take out a lease GAP insurance policy before you begin your contract.
+We've weighed up whether gap insurance is worth it for you to make up your own mind.

 How much does car insurance cost?